shkherad/rails-activerecord-many-to-many/README.md

  `data/companies.csv` for the attribute names.
 Inspect your migration, run `rake db:migrate`, and check the results in `rails db`.
-Add companies to the populate task and load them.
+Uncomment companies in the populate task and load them.

 Create a model and migration for `jobs`.
 `jobs` should reference both a `person` and a `company`, and have a `start_on`